Cem Hakko: Art and Fashion Library

 The "Vitali Hakko Creative Industries Library" which was established by Hakko at Vakko Fashion Center has been serving artists, scholars, students and all art lovers with its 12.000 books in areas such as fashion, architecture, photography, painting etc. Vitali Hakko started an art collection in the 1960s and founded Turkey's first corporate art gallery in Ankara in 1978.
 Now, Cem Hakko is expanding this art collection and is preparing an exhibition which will consist of 900 works of more than forty artists and will be held at the exhibition hall to be opened at the Vakko Fashion Center.

 Sports

-Hakko, who grew up practicing sports since his childhood, professionally practicing sports such as ski, sailing, windsurfing, rally, carting, Formula 3, and the motocross sports.
-He was the winner of the Turkey Carting Championship in 1987 and 1988, the winner of the 1990 Istanbul Rally Championship and the winner of 1991 Turkey Rally Cross Championship.
-He ranked second at the 1988 International Carting Championship and the fourth at the 19th International Bursa Rally in 1994.
+Hakko, who grew up practicing sports since his childhood, professionally practicing sports such as ski, sailing, windsurfing, rally, kart racing, Formula 3, and the motocross sports.
+He was the winner of the Turkish Karting Championship in 1987 and 1988, the winner of the 1990 Istanbul Rally Championship and the winner of 1991 Turkey Rally Cross Championship.
+He ranked second at the 1988 International Karting Championship and the fourth at the 19th International Bursa Rally in 1994.
 Hakko who brought organizations such as Snowman, Class 1 World Offshore Championship and Turkey Sailing Race to Turkey is also the one who popularized sports such as the Formula 1 races in Turkey.
 Hakko is also one of three people who actualized the Formula 1 circuit and facilities in Istanbul.